twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/react-cache-its-about-consistency/post.md

 {% /demo1 %}

 This is where `cache` really shines.
-Both `<ReactsPageTitle>` and `<ReactsPageDescription>` need the same data, but rather than hoist the data-fetch up to the parent component and pass it down as a prop, we use `cache` to ensure that only one fetch is made and shared between the two components.
-This lets each component have local data-fetching without worrying about duplicated requests.
+Both `<ReactsPageTitle>` and `<ReactsPageDescription>` need the same data, but rather than hoist the fetch up to the parent component and pass it down as a prop, we use `cache` to ensure that only one fetch is made and shared between the two components.
+This lets each component have local data fetching without worrying about duplicated requests.

 ## More than an optimization

 Now here's something interesting about the example above: Our two components would behave exactly the same way if the call to `cache` was removed.
 You could argue that it wouldn't be optimal to do so, but setting that aside the end result rendered by both components would be the same wether `cache` was used or not.

-This might lead you to believe that `cache` is a memoization and optimization technique, only to be reached for when dealing with slow external data-fetches used by multiple components.
+This might lead you to believe that `cache` is a memoization and optimization technique, only to be reached for when dealing with slow external data fetches used by multiple components.
 However, I think there's more to it than that and I'm going to try to convince you of that in this post.

 ## Consistency with external fetches